TheKarpati/tsetestdevice/README.md

-# Connect a virtual board with sensors and actuators to the RelayR cloud (Python Edition)
+# Connect a virtual board with sensors and actuators to the relayr cloud (Python Edition)

 ## Introduction

+This post is addressed to users who want to send and receive data from the relayr cloud without any hardware.

+It is a convenient way to test the [Developer Dashboard](https://dev.relayr.io/) and software logic by separating it from any hardware-related issue.
+For instance you can test how to send data from a luminosity sensor and receive the instruction to trigger a buzzer, but without actually wiring any electronic board.
+All the sensors and actuators are virtually simulated in your laptop, but communicate ***real*** messages to the relayr cloud.

-This document will allow you to ***virtually simulate*** some hardware sensors and actuators and connect them to the [Relayr cloud and dashboard](https://dev.relayr.io/) through an intuitive GUI that looks like this:
+This post will show you how to ***create this virtual simulation*** of hardware sensors and actuators and connect them to the [Developer Dashboard](https://dev.relayr.io/) using an intuitive GUI:

 ![Virtual Board](/assets/VirtualBoard.png)